techidaily/site-fox-blue/source/_posts/new-speaking-with-flair-empowering-vocal-expression-with-no-cost-software.md

 Making your buddies sound like Darth Vader or other well-known figures is a pleasure with the Voice Changer with Effects sound effects application.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part2: AI Lab \[Online & Free\]

 Do you have a video with a male voice that you'd like to have changed to a female voice?
 Use Wondershare's AI Lab Voice Changer feature instead of going through the entire procedure.